hatchjaw/faust-ddsp/README.md

 G_{i} = \frac{\partial L}{\partial w_{i}}
 $$

-This needs to be further simplified for our usage via chain rule:
+We assume a symbolic approach to this chain rule.
+We explain why in later sections of this documentation.
+These gradients need to be further simplified for our usage via chain rule, although traditional autodiff does not simplify like this:

 $$
 G_{i} = \frac{\partial L}{\partial w_{i}} = \frac{\partial L}{\partial y} \cdot \frac{\partial y}{\partial a_{1}} \cdot \frac{\partial a_{1}}{\partial w_{i}} \\